Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Against the spread, Carolina is 4-5-0 this year.

-- Carolina's games this year have hit the over on only two of nine set point totals (22.2%).
+- Carolina's games this year have gone over the total in just two out of nine opportunities (22.2%).

-- Carolina is 4-3 against the spread and 4-3 overall in games when it puts up more than 17.2 points.
+- When Carolina puts up more than 17.2 points, it is 4-3 against the spread and 4-3 overall.

-- Carolina is 4-1 against the spread and 4-1 overall when the team picks up more than 321.0 yards.
+- When Carolina totals more than 321.0 yards, the team is 4-1 against the spread and 4-1 overall.

 - The Panthers have 15 giveaways this season, while the Cardinals have 17 takeaways.